-And sometimes, I have participants who tried to flip everything and are clearly burned out and overwhelmed.
-They always say they wish they’d know about flippable moments before they began.
+And most of the time, these faculty members are burned out and overwhelmed.
+They always tell me they wish they’d know about flippable moments before they began.

-Before I go any further, I need to clarify how I define the flipped classroom.
+Before I go any further, I need to clarify how I define the flipped classroom model.
 My philosophy centers on the idea that the flipped classroom doesn’t just mean students watch a video of a lecture outside of class and then do homework during class.
-For me, the FLIP is when you “Focus on your Learners by Involving them in the Process”.
+In my work, the FLIP is when you “Focus on your Learners by Involving them in the Process”.

 To me, “flipping” a class means you reverse the way you design the learning environment so students are engaging in activities, applying course concepts, and focusing on higher level learning outcomes during class time.
-Sometimes this includes technology, but technology is not a requirement for effective flipped strategies.
+Sometimes this includes technology, but technology is not a requirement.